reflex-frp/reflex-platform/docs/project-editor.md

      (dante-repl-command-line . ("nix-shell" "--run" (concat "cabal new-repl " dante-target " --builddir=dist/dante")))
    )))
    ```

+1. Run `nix-shell` once from the project root, let it download and build stuff, and then exit it (otherwise Emacs may hang later when opening a Haskell file).

 Now you are ready to start editing the source files.